[ESPN] 2025年NBA模拟选秀:基于交易和最新情报的选秀预测

 Standing reach: 8-10 | Wingspan: 7-0¾

-It’s not easy to peg Murray-Boyles’ draft range, with most pointing to No. 10-16, which includes some of the most analytics-influenced teams in the NBA: Atlanta, Oklahoma City and Memphis.
+It’s not easy to peg Murray-Boyles’ draft range, with most pointing to Nos.
+10-16, which includes some of the most analytics-influenced teams in the NBA: Atlanta, Oklahoma City and Memphis.
 NBA teams say Murray-Boyles rates historically well in their draft models because of his strong passing, foul-drawing ability, 2-point shooting, defensive playmaking and youth, which will appeal to several teams in this range.

 Chicago has a glaring long-term need in the frontcourt, with Nikola Vucevic in the final year of his deal and no big men who are considered long-term keepers.
-Joan Beringer, Derik Queen, Danny Wolf and Thomas Sorber are viewed as some of the options, but there is also thought that the Bulls might simply go for the best player available if a backcourt player such as Kasparas Jakucionis falls to them.
+Joan Beringer, Derik Queen, Danny Wolf and Thomas Sorber are viewed as some of the options, but there is also talk that the Bulls might simply go for the best player available if a backcourt player such as Kasparas Jakucionis falls to them.

 Murray-Boyles’ toughness, unselfishness, defensive versatility and playmaking give him a high floor, even if his lack of size and perimeter shooting might make him a situational fit in certain lineup configurations. – Givony